 What do you need to do Bitcoin mining?

-Your need a recent ASIC miner to mine Bitcoin blocks.
-Like the Cannan A841 ASIC miner - see details here: https://canaan.io/shop/ A Cannan A841 ASIC miner mines at 14TH/s which is about 470 thousand times faster than a computer.
+You need a recent ASIC miner to mine Bitcoin blocks.
+Like the m50s+ An m50s+ mines at 130TH/s which is about 4 million times faster than a computer and about 215 thousand times faster than a fast GPU.
 So you need a recent ASIC miner to mine Bitcoin, it's pointless mining with a computer or GPU.
 We don't allow people to mine on the pool using computers or GPUs.

 What does a Bitcoin miner actually do?

 A Bitcoin miner creates a Bitcoin block header of 80 bytes, using the work it is given e.g. by a pool, and hashes it using the SHA256 hash algorithm.
-Within those 80 byes, there is a 4 byte value called the nonce - that it cycles from 0 to approximately 4 billion and hashes it for each nonce value.
+Within those 80 bytes, there is a 4 byte value called the nonce - that it cycles from 0 to approximately 4 billion and hashes it for each nonce value.
 The SHA256 hash algorithm gives a pseudo-random result for each hash done.
-If a hash results in a difficulty value greater than or equal to the limit specified by the work it was given, it will return the information required to produce the same 80 byte block header it hashed.
-A difficulty value of 1 is expected to occur, on average, once every approximately 4 billion hashes attempted.
-If the hash result has a difficulty value greater than the Bitcoin network difficulty, then that means the miner found a Bitcoin block!
+If a hash results in a Difficulty value greater than or equal to the limit specified by the work it was given, it will return the information required to produce the same 80 byte block header it hashed.
+A Difficulty value of 1 is expected to occur, on average, once every approximately 4 billion hashes attempted.
+If the hash result has a Difficulty value greater than the Bitcoin network Difficulty, then that means the miner found a Bitcoin block!

 That's too complicated, got a simpler explanation?

 Now if that all went completely over your head, then here's a simple example about rolling a dice that is similar to Bitcoin mining: